unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ### Features
 * Add base infrastructure platform for macOS
 * 136259 Add a behavior so that tap makes controls fade out
-* 135985 [Android], [iOS] ListViewBase: Support [MultiSelectStates](https://msdn.microsoft.com/en-us/library/windows/apps/mt299136.aspx?f=255&MSPPError=-2147217396) on ListViewItem.
+* 135985 [Android], [iOS] ListViewBase Support [MultiSelectStates](https://msdn.microsoft.com/en-us/library/windows/apps/mt299136.aspx?f=255&MSPPError=-2147217396) on ListViewItem.
 This allows the item container to visually adapt when multiple selection is enabled or disabled.
+* #325 Add support for `NavigationView` control
+* Add support for `SymbolIcon` control for WebAssembly
+* Add support for `UIElement.Clip` for WebAssembly

 ### Breaking changes
 * 132002 [Android] The collapsible button bar is now taken into account by visible bounds calculation.
 Apps which use VisibleBoundsPadding or have command bars will therefore see an adjustment to the height of their windows on Android.